tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/02_DSAR_Fulfillment/02_04_DSAR_Fulfillment_Case_Owner_Perform_Task.md

 <img src="../images/02_04_DSAR_Fulfillment_Case_Owner_Review_Task.png" width="100%" height="100%">

-The Case Owner actions on this screen are the same actions described for the Legal Data Steward Task handling.
+From this point on, the Case Owner actions on this screen are the same actions described for the Legal Data Steward Task handling:

 Use the <img src="../images/02_03_DSAR_Fulfillment_Steward_Get_Task.png" width="3%" height="3%"> button at the top-right of this screen to take ownership of the Task.
 Review the information that was provided.